basilhussain/stm8-crc/README.md

 1. Include the `crc.h` file in your C code wherever you want to use the CRC functions.
 2. When compiling, provide the path to the `.lib` file with the `-l` SDCC command-line option.

-For each CRC type, there are two functions provided: one that gives the appropriate initial value for that CRC variant, and one for incrementally computing the CRC on a byte-by-byte basis.
+For each CRC type, there are three functions provided: one that gives the appropriate initial value for that CRC variant, one for incrementally computing the CRC on a byte-by-byte basis, and one for finalising the CRC value.

 To calculate a CRC: